 The Anglo-Saxon model establishes a single management body, a board of directors, which includes an audit committee.
 No sole director is admissible in this model.

-Regarding the auditing body, the audit committee is composed of at least three directors with non-executive powers who are responsible for supervising the activities of the executive committee (i.e., the members of the audit committee perform similar functions to the ones exercised by the supervisory board under the classic model described above).
+Regarding the auditing body, the audit committee is composed of at least three directors with non-executive powers who are responsible for supervising the activities of the executive committee (i.e., the members of the audit committee perform similar functions to those exercised by the supervisory board under the classic model described above).
 In this model, the auditing body also includes an external chartered accountant.

 Under the German model, the management of the company is entrusted to a board of directors composed of a variable number of executive directors only, in accordance with the by-laws, or to a sole director (only admissible for companies with a share capital that does not exceed €200,000).
-The directors may be appointed by the general and supervisory board or by the shareholders' general meeting, if provided by the by-laws.
+The directors may be appointed by the general and supervisory board or by the shareholders' general meeting, if so provided by the by-laws.

 The general and supervisory board combines typical competences of the supervisory board and of the shareholders' general meeting.
 Even though it does not have management powers, there are certain categories of management acts to be adopted by the board of directors that can be subject under the by-laws of the company to the prior consent of the general and supervisory board.
 Therefore, this model is a two-tier structure.
-The number of members of the general and supervisory board is set out in the by-laws, and shall be higher than the number of directors.
+The number of members of the general and supervisory board is set out in the by-laws and shall be greater than the number of directors.

 In this model, the auditing body also includes an external chartered accountant.

 In the case of listed companies and large public companies, the creation by the general and supervisory board of a committee for financial affairs is mandatory.

 A board of directors is responsible for managing the activities of a company.
 However, members of an audit committee (which is a body within the board of directors) in the Anglo-Saxon model are legally prevented from carrying out executive tasks.